rockiger/akiee/backlog.md

 ## DOING  As a developer I want to explore the options of using Clojurescript for Akiee, that I can leverage Lisp for competitive advantage

-## TODO As a personal kanban user I want to see an overview of all my task, that I
-better visualize my work

 ## TODO As a user I want to know the parent node of a task, that I know to which project this task belongs.

 ## TODO As a task planner I want to add due markers to a task, that I know when I have to finish them